LostLuma/Mousey/README.rst

 - Create an ``.env`` file with your configuration
 - To run the API run ``docker-compose -f docker-compose-api.yaml -f docker-compose-dev up``
-- Running the bot also required the API, so you instead run ``docker-compose -f docker-compose-api.yaml -f docker-compose-bot.yaml -f docker-compose-dev.yaml up``
+- Running the bot also requires the API, so you instead run ``docker-compose -f docker-compose-api.yaml -f docker-compose-bot.yaml -f docker-compose-dev.yaml up``